 - the inlet as possible to avoid turbulence at the inlet end.

-- Temperature tapping for liquid temperature to be in the lower liquid region.
-It is to be ensured that sufficient space is available for removal of the temperature element.
+- Temperature tapping for the liquid temperature to be in the lower liquid region.
+It is to be ensured that sufficient space is available for the removal of the temperature element.
 When multiple temperature elements are required, they are best placed at the same elevation along the axis of the drum.

 - Steam out connection to be opposite to the access manway and vent.

 - The drain is to be located at the lowest point, on the bottom of the drum.

 - Inaccessible Instrument nozzles to be located near ladders (location of ladder and Instrument nozzles to be decided concurrently)